PjHurtig/adventure-lab/README.md

 To reflect the outdoors and nature aspect of the websites mission i choose a natural, light and muted colour scheme.
 The palette is generated from the hero-bg image.

+### Typoghraphy

+- **Cantarell** is the font used for the body (with sans serif as fallback) because it is easy to read and the name reminds me of nature
+- **Fjalla One** is the font used for the headings and logo (with sans serif as fallback) because it is bold and adventurous, matching the theme of the site.